SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: EXPERIMENTS AND DISCUSSION

+We assess SenseExpoNet on KTH using four variants: the U-Net baseline, U-Net+FFC, U-Net+Transformer, and the full model with both modules.
+The Transformer branch contributes most of the PSNR and SSIM improvement, whereas removing both modules severely harms perceptual quality.
+Combining FFC with the Transformer restores low FID and surpasses the baseline without increasing parameters.
+The number and placement of upsampling blocks are kept fixed across variants to isolate the two global-context modules.
+We do not claim this ablation exhaustively optimizes the discriminator loss or every decoder block placement; it is intended to show the contribution of Transformer and FFC components under the same lightweight backbone.

-\subsection{The comparison of Exploration Efficiency}
+\subsection{The Comparison of Exploration Efficiency}

 We compared the exploration efficiency of the classic Frontier-based exploration method and the \emph{SenseExpo} exploration method with our 709k model in KTH dataset and MRPB 1.0.
 Additionally, we used the MapEx~\cite{ho2024mapex} method with 3 big LaMa models (51M) for exploration on the same scenarios and compared it with our exploration algorithm.
 It is important to note that all models in this experiment were trained solely on the KTH dataset, and \emph{SenseExpo} predicts free space while MapEx predicts obstacle structures.
-The results are presented in Fig.~\ref{fig9}, Fig.~\ref{fig10}, and Fig.~\ref{fig11}.

-As shown in Fig.~\ref{fig11}, our model consistently exhibited higher coverage than both the Frontier-Based and MapEx models across all timestamps, with the gap widening over time.
-The classic frontier-based model levels off at 46\% for T>2000 in the KTH dataset.
-Our model reaches the same coverage at T \textgreater 150, which is approximately 13 times faster.
-In the MRPB 1.0 dataset, the Frontier-based model requires T \textgreater 4700 to achieve 60\% coverage, while the required timestamp for our model is only around 1075, showing 77.1\% time reduction.
-The improved efficiency of our approach is even more evident in large maps.

-In the KTH dataset, the MapEx model requires T \textgreater 1400 to achieve 80\% coverage, whereas our model reaches this value in T \textgreater 450, which is approximately 3 times faster.
-While fluctuations in accuracy were observed during the initial stages, our model consistently maintained an accuracy rate above 90\% for the majority of the evaluation period.
-Ultimately, it achieved an approximate improvement of 2.5\% in accuracy by the final stage.
-For the MRPB 1.0 dataset, the MapEx model requires T \textgreater 5150 to reach 70\% coverage.
-In contrast, our model achieves 70\% coverage in T \textgreater 1180, making it approximately 4 times faster than the MapEx approach.
-Although there was a temporary drop in accuracy during the exploration process, our model ultimately outperformed the MapEx model, achieving an accuracy improvement of approximately 8\%.
+The results are presented in Fig.~\ref{fig9}, and Fig.~\ref{fig10}.
+For the purpose of comparing efficiency, each exploration run was terminated when the respective algorithm could no longer find any new frontiers, signifying the end of the exploration process.
+The total time taken to reach this state was recorded.